-The Master of Education in Curriculum and Instruction is a program designed for teachers and researchers who want to focus on the intersection of research and instruction in the context of schools.
-Certification in secondary science is possible through this program.
+Program in Curriculum and Instruction

+This is a program designed for teachers and researchers who want to focus on the intersection of research and instruction in the context of schools.
+Certification in secondary science, reading specialist, and educational technology are also possible through this program.